Benefits of statically typed functional programming? Wrong question.

 It cuts both ways

-Haskell’s error messages very clearly describes what is wrong like “Size of sulfation plates prohibits needed chemical interaction” but often lacks the solution oriented information “Time to change the battery”.
+Haskell’s error messages very clearly describe what is wrong like “Size of sulfation plates prohibits needed chemical interaction” but often lacks the solution-oriented information “Time to change the battery”.

 This is one instance where the programmer needs a lot of language-/compiler-specific knowledge which enables them to summarize the implicit information given by the compiler into actionable concepts.